-- If your mucus in stool is associated with the symptoms above you have immediately to consult your doctor.
+- If the mucus in stool is associated with the symptoms above, you should immediately consult your doctor.

 - Your doctor may ask for a stool sample to define the causative bacteria.

-- The condition is usually more severe than the regular IBS flare-up and requires treatment with antibiotics and strong symptomatic treatment.
+- The condition is usually more severe than the regular IBS flare-up and requires antibiotics and symptomatic solid treatment.

-As we mentioned before, mucus normally presents in small amounts in your stool.
-The color is clear white or yellow making it difficult to notice.
+As we mentioned before, mucus typically presents in small amounts in your stool.
+The color is clear white or yellow, making it challenging to notice.

 Usually, dehydration causes both constipation and mucus in stool.

-- Not drinking water or recurrent vomiting for any reason causing dehydration.
+- Not drinking water or recurrent vomiting for any reason causes dehydration.

 - No evidence of bacterial infections like fever, vomiting, and severe abdominal pain.

 - Usually, the stool is hard with dehydration (constipation), mixed with mucus, or preceded by a small amount of mucus.

 - The mucus is clear (no pus nor blood).